 The Pinnacles amazing limestone structure is located along the Australian Coral Coast in Western Australia, about 2 hours north of Perth.
 It’s part of the Nambung National Park and receives about 250,000 tourists per year.
 It’s one of those cool places in Australia you must see.

 The unusual pointed structures were formed about 25 to 30 thousand years ago after the sea receded and left deposits of sea shells behind.
-Over time, the erosion from coastal winds exposed these pillars and currently ranges in various heights over the area.
+Over time, the erosion from coastal winds exposed these pillars and currently range in various heights over the area.
 Some can be as high as 5 meters and tower over the average tourist.

 Check out these tours to The Pinnacles: